The issue

 With future work, we plan to compare event-scale sediment transport dynamics with measurements of fine sediment deposition.
 If this relationship is confirmed, successful river management could focus on control of those catchment sediment sources that supply the load carried on event recessions.

 This work has been funded by NIWA’s Managing Mud Programme.
-Many thanks are due to the Auckland Council, Environment Southland, Greater Wellington Regional Council, and Tasman District Council for providing the data.
+Many thanks to Auckland Council, Environment Southland, Greater Wellington Regional Council, and Tasman District Council for providing the data.

 Haddadchi, A. Hicks, M. (2019) Understanding the effect of catchment characteristics on dynamics and yield of suspended sediments, Vol. 21, EGU2019-10632.
 Oral presentation at EGU General Assembly 2019, Vienna, April 2019.